 Also known as the fastest game on two feet, lacrosse is a fast-paced team sport played on a field about the size of a football field.
 Opposing teams of 10 or 12 players try to score points by using a 3 ft long stick with a mesh basket on the end of it to scoop, pass, catch, cradle, dodge, and shoot a small rubber ball into a 6 ft x 6 ft goal.

 Boys lacrosse and girls lacrosse share the same origins, use similar skills, and have the same objectives but are fairly different from one another.
-Boys lacrosse is a contact sport and as such, players wear substantial padding.
+Boys lacrosse is a fast and physical contact sport and as such, players wear substantial padding.
 Girls lacrosse is non-contact and full of finesse and quick movements.
 The design of boys and girls sticks are different, the field size and markings are different, and number of players on the field also differs.

 Keep reading to learn about the history of lacrosse and the rules and gameplay for both girls and boys.